altmp/altv-types/docs/articles/snippets/server/password-hashing.md

-# Encryption / Password Hashing
+# Password Hashing

-This requires a library called `sjcl`.
+The following method requires a library called `sjcl`, You can install it by running `npm install sjcl` in your terminal.

-This will let you perform a PBKDF2 encryption.
+## Snippet

-You can install it in your package.json by doing: `npm install sjcl`
+### Hashing a Password

-**Server Side**
+Used to create a hash of a password using pbkdf2.

 ```js
 import sjcl from 'sjcl';